Effective Alcohol Addiction Treatment Programs

 Inpatient Rehab

 Also known as residential treatment, inpatient rehab is the second stage of alcohol addiction treatment for most people.
-Typically, inpatient rehab will provide a structured and monitored environment usually in a home-like setting at an alcohol treatment center.
+Typically, alcohol inpatient rehab in California will provide a structured and monitored environment usually in a home-like setting at an alcohol rehabilitation center.
 Most programs for alcohol treatment last anywhere from 30-90 days or more.
 They are staffed 24/7 with counselors, medical staff, support staff, and therapists to ensure that each resident receives the full-time support that they require at this sensitive stage of recovery.

 Inpatient alcohol addiction treatment programs can offer the following: a structured environment, round the clock support, an alcohol-free zone, socialization, and nutritional counseling.